maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-507.png)

-## Which pricing plan should you choose, and which type of record should you use to verify the domain
+## Pricing plan Standard to auto-scaling, and domain TXT record type

 You need to configure a new Azure App Service app named WebApp1.
 The solution must meet the following requirements:

-• WebApp1 must be able to verify a custom domain name of app.contoso.com.
+- WebApp1 must be able to verify a custom domain name of `app.contoso.com`.
-• WebApp1 must be able to automatically scale up to eight instances.
+- WebApp1 must be able to automatically scale up to eight instances.
-• Costs and administrative effort must be minimized.
+- Costs and administrative effort must be minimized.

 Which pricing plan should you choose, and which type of record should you use to verify the domain?
 ![alt text](image-508.png)

 WebApp1 must be able to verify a custom domain name of app.contoso.com.
-All paid tiers (Basic, Standard, Premium, Isolated) allow for custom domains.
+- All paid tiers (Basic, Standard, Premium, Isolated) allow for custom domains.

 WebApp1 must be able to automatically scale up to eight instances.
-Auto-scaling is a feature that is available in the Standard, Premium, and Isolated tiers.
-It is not available in the Basic tier, which allows you to manually scale up to 3 instances.
+- Auto-scaling is a feature that is available in the `Standard`, `Premium`, and `Isolated` tiers.
+It is not available in the `Basic` tier, which allows you to manually scale up to `3` instances.

 Costs and administrative effort must be minimized.
-Pricing Plan: Given these requirements, the best option is the "Standard" tier.
-It offers both auto-scaling and custom domains, while being less expensive than the Premium or Isolated tiers.
-The Basic tier does not support auto-scaling, and the Free and Shared tiers do not support custom domains or auto-scaling.
+- Pricing Plan: Given these requirements, the best option is the `Standard` tier.
+It offers both auto-scaling and custom domains, while being less expensive than the `Premium` or `Isolated` tiers.
+The Basic tier does not support auto-scaling
+The Free and Shared tiers do not support custom domains or auto-scaling.

-For verifying a custom domain, Azure uses a MX or TXT record.
+For VERIFYING a custom domain, Azure uses a `MX` or `TXT` record.
-The A record cannot be used for domain verification
+- The `A` record cannot be used for domain verification

-Pricing Plan: Standard
-Record Type: TXT

 ## num of web service plan depends on OS

 Can run only on Windows: .NET, ASP.NET
 Can run only on Linux: Python